 The equilibrium in CAPRI is obtained by letting the supply and market modules iterate with each other.
-In the first iteration, the regional aggregate programming models (one for each Nuts 2 region) are solved with exogenous prices.
-Regional agricultural income is therefore maximised subject to several restrictions (land, fertiliser need, set-aside, etc.).
-After being solved, the regional results of these models (crop areas, herd sizes, input/output coefficients, etc.) are aggregated to Member State level models, which are then calibrated using Positive Mathematical Programming (PMP) estimation techniques.
-Young animal prices are determined by linking these calibrated Member State models into a non-spatial EU trade model with market balances for young animals, as shown in Figure 5.
+In the first iteration, the regional aggregate programming models (one for each Nuts 2 region or farm type) are solved with exogenous prices.
+Regional agricultural income is therefore maximised subject to several restrictions (land, fertiliser need, set-aside, etc).
+After being solved, the regional results of these models (crop areas, herd sizes, input/output coefficients, etc.) are aggregated and enter a small, non-spatial Multi-Commodity Models for young animal trade, separately for EU15, EU10, Bulgaria & Romania, Norway, Western Balkans and Turkey., as shown in Figure 7.
 In the second iteration, supply and feed demand functions of the market module are first calibrated to the results from the supply module on feed use and production obtained in the previous iteration.
 The market module is then solved at this stage (constrained equation system) and the resulting producer prices at Member State level transmitted to the supply models for the following iteration.
 At the same time, in between iterations, premiums for activities are adjusted if ceilings defined in the Common Market Organisations (CMOs) are overshot.

-31 Currently, no PSE/CSE data are used, and CSE are only introduced for EU dairy products as derived from FEOGA budget position.
+49 Currently, no PSE/CSE data are used, and CSE are only introduced for EU dairy products as derived from FEOGA budget position.

-Figure 5.
+Figure 7.
 Link of modules in CAPRI